ClamWin Antivirus Review 2026: Is Being Free and Open-Source Enough?

 Phishing pages detection Fail

-ClamWin was unable to block the phishing page, which is unsurprising considering it doesn't claim to have anti-phishing capabilities.
+ClamWin didn't block the phishing page, which is unsurprising considering it doesn't claim to have anti-phishing capabilities.
+You'll need to pair ClamWin with another antivirus for comprehensive cyberthreat protection.

 ClamWin compatibility